srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 ---
 lab:
-    title: 'Individual Enrollment of a Device in DPS'
+    title: 'Lab 05: Individual Enrollment of a Device in DPS'
     module: 'Module 3: Device Provisioning at Scale'
 ---